Jason Kidd: 1994–1995: Co-Rookie of the Year and instant impact

-Kidd was selected as the second pick overall by the Dallas Mavericks, behind Glenn Robinson of Purdue, and just ahead of Duke's Grant Hill.
-In his first year, he averaged 11.7 points, 5.4 rebounds and 7.7 assists, and led the NBA in triple doubles, sharing 1995 NBA Rookie of the Year honors with Hill of the Detroit Pistons.
+Kidd was selected as the second overall pick by the Dallas Mavericks, behind Glenn Robinson of Purdue, and just ahead of Duke's Grant Hill.
+In his first year, he averaged 11.7 points, 5.4 rebounds, and 7.7 assists, and led the NBA in triple doubles, sharing 1995 NBA Rookie of the Year honors with Hill of the Detroit Pistons.
 The year before the Mavericks drafted Kidd, they finished the season with the worst record in the NBA at 13–69.
 After Kidd's first season with the Mavericks, their record improved to 36–46 which, at 23 games, was the largest improvement in the NBA.

 1995–1996: First All-Star appearance and "Three J's"

 In the following season Kidd was voted a starter in the 1996 All-Star Game.
 In his first two years with the Mavericks, the move most people associated him with was "the baseball pass".
 Kidd was a member of the "Three J's" in Dallas along with Jim Jackson and Jamal Mashburn.
 After promising beginnings, things turned sour among the trio.
 Mashburn's injury combined with deteriorated personal relations between the immature leaders of the team resulted in the Mavericks taking a step backwards instead of further development.
 Kidd's continued problems with the coaches affected the Mavericks' decision to trade their young star just in his third season in the league.